hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 ### Cannot run trie log prune

-`java.lang.RuntimeException: No finalized block present, can't safely run trie log prune`
+- `java.lang.RuntimeException: No finalized block present, can't safely run trie log prune`

-This message may appear if your node is relatively new or recently resynced.
+This message might appear if your node is relatively new or recently resynced.
 To resolve this error, ensure that your node is fully synced and correctly configured to recognize finalized blocks.

 ### Block does not match stored chain data

-`org.hyperledger.besu.util.InvalidConfigurationException: Supplied genesis block does not match chain data stored in /data/besu.`
+- `org.hyperledger.besu.util.InvalidConfigurationException: Supplied genesis block does not match chain data stored in /data/besu.`

 Check if you are running the command for a network other than Mainnet.
 To specify a network, run a command that looks similar to the following: